blul1ghtz/ChromiumStealer/README.md

 ========== NOTES ==========

-1. I'm pretty inexperienced with visual studio soo i included base64.h and abse64.cpp as there are a few base64 libraries, this project was statically built and idk if people rather to dynamically stuff soo that might be in issue, please ignore other directory as i attempted to create directories and add files into it just to find out u cant add folders, now i cant delete it.
+1. I'm pretty inexperienced with visual studio soo i included base64.h and base64.cpp as there are a few base64 libraries, this project was statically built and idk if people rather to dynamically include stuff soo that might be in issue, please ignore other directory as i attempted to create directories and add files into it just to find out u cant add folders, now i cant delete it.